Wi-Fi technology has advanced greatly, as has its protection. The latest standard, WPA3, is designed to keep your network safer than ever.

 After updating, return to the router’s settings page.
 Locate the wireless security section.
 If you’re currently using WPA2, you’ll see an option to switch to the new protocol or use a transitional mode like WPA2/WPA3.
 Select the appropriate setting based on your needs.

-One of the key features of the new protocol is its ability to maintain a stable connection while enhancing security.
-However, applying new settings may temporarily disconnect devices.
+Applying new settings may temporarily disconnect devices.
 Review and save your current settings before making changes to avoid disruptions.

 Key Features and Benefits of WPA3 Technology